littlesticks/deno-examples/vite-deno-lit/README.md

 This is an example of Vite and Deno using a Lit component.
 Inspired by [this repo](https://github.com/bartlomieju/vite-deno-example) using Vite + Deno + Vue.

-You can view a demo here:
+A live demo is running here: https://vite-deno-lit.deno.dev/

 ## Notes